- Signs a Friend May Need Mental Health Help - October 23, 2023

 Oftentimes people who are going through a crisis feel that getting rid of things will help or change them for the better.
 This can be true for some but not for others.
 For example, if your loved one starts getting rid of everything they own for no reason this isn’t often them simply decluttering.
 They could be preparing to leave in some way.

 If your loved one just randomly out of the blue cuts all their hair off with no prior mentions of wanting to do this before, I would be concerned.
-If you friends start posting more risky things on social media or oversharing, I would have a talk with them.
+If your friends start posting more risky things on social media or oversharing, I would talk with them.

 In my experience, having these types of conversations can be difficult or uncomfortable but they are needed for growth.
 And you never know, you could help your friend feel better and even save a person’s life.

-If you or someone you know is in need of help: Call 988 or chat @ 988lifeline.org
+If you or someone you know needs help: Call 988 or chat @ 988lifeline.org

 Recommended from our shop